Phantasmagore

-Phantasmagore is the third studio album from the rock band Deadsy.
+Phantasmagore is the second studio album from the rock band Deadsy.
 It was released on August 22, 2006, through Immortal Records.
 It was the band's last album before their hiatus in 2007 and reformation in 2017.

 Background

 Deadsy first announced Phantasmagore in June 2003, and was tentatively slated for a release in late 2003/ early 2004 through their label, DreamWorks Records.
 This announcement was then followed a month later by the release of a snippet of a demo version of "Better than You Know".
 However, following the sale and merger of the label into Interscope, Deadsy and DreamWorks amicably parted ways in 2004, citing the changes in personnel at the label, though the band maintained they would still be working with Johnathan Davis' imprint label, Elementree Records.
 Davis also helped the band get signed to Immortal Records, whom Korn had been originally signed with.

 Release and promotion

 The band released a music video for "Babes in Abyss" on their website in May 2005.

 In July 2006, the album's final release date and tracklist were revealed.

 A video shoot for the original choice for first single, "Book of Black Dreams", was planned for June at the Sedlec Ossuary in Prague, but had to be rescheduled, and was later cancelled.

 To promote the record, Deadsy participated in the 2006 Family Values Tour.
 An acoustic version of "Carrying Over" was recorded on tour and featured on the Family Values 2006 album.
 They also made an appearance at Lollapalooza 2006.
 Between October and November, the band toured with Deftones as their opening act.